 Education: M.S.
 Natural Resources (U. of Vermont)

-Aiko is responsible for administering geospatial software site licenses for the California State University System, and provides technical and administrative support on IGISc projects.
+Aiko Weverka is the Associate Director for the Institute for Geographic Information Science, and is responsible for administering the GIS laboratory, the SFSU GIS Certificate Program, and research projects associated with the IGISc.
 She has a background in conservation GIS and remote sensing of forest and wetland ecosystems.

 Education: Ph.D.
 Geography (U. of Iowa)

 Education: Ph.D.
 Geography (U. of Canterbury, New Zealand)